Retrieving

 Description

-Retrieving is based on the theory that students' practicing the retrieval of information from their memory will have a positively impact on their ability to retrieve that information in the future.
+Retrieving is based on the theory that students' practicing the retrieval of information from their memory will positively impact their ability to retrieve that information in the future.
 Accessing and using information builds cognitive pathways that will strengthen with use.
 Retrieval works well with quick tasks that can be incorporated into existing class sessions without needing a course redesign.

 How to apply this approach

 Ask Opening/Closing Questions — Starting or ending class by asking students to recall information about previous content is a quick method that facilitates students’ retrieval practice.
-Examples: "Can someone remind the class what we talked about last class session?"
+Examples: "Can someone remind the class what we talked about in the last class session?"
 "Can someone provide highlights from the assigned reading for today?; Without looking at your notes, what were the main points from today?"

 Principles